REMIT: Getting up to speed on recent Legal and Practical Developments

 - Francesco Avesani │ Edison

-Time CommitmentIn addition to the on-site one-day training, in the three-week period leading up to the course, participants will be given access to an online portal, which will contain introductory reading and supporting materials as well as follow-up resources intended for a deeper insight into the topic.
-Participants have to engage with short exercises and an online group discussion forum.
+Time CommitmentIn addition to the on-site one-day training, in the period leading up to the course, participants will be given access to an online portal, which will contain introductory reading and supporting materials as well as follow-up resources intended for a deeper insight into the topic.
+Participants have to engage with an online group discussion forum.
 These tasks and preparatory materials are expected to take a minimum of 10-12 hours in advance of the course, depending on the level of the participant.

 - General fee: 850 €